BOARD OF DIRECTORS

 SHSNY holds social and educational meetings – to which all are invited – every week of the month.
 They are the perfect way to get to know more about our people and our ideas.

 That’s not all.
-We celebrate Darwin Day – and our own SHSNY anniversary – with a gala dinner on or about February 12 each year, as well as the National Day of Reason in May and Freethought Day in October, both at historic Pete’s Tavern, with such distinguished speakers as Past President of the ACLU Norman Dorsen, and Columbia’s John Dewey Professor of Philosophy Philip Kitcher.
+We celebrate Darwin Day – and our own SHSNY anniversary – with a gala dinner on or about February 12 each year, as well as the National Day of Reason in May and Freethought Day in October, both at historic Pete’s Tavern, with such distinguished speakers as poet/historian Jennifer Michael Hecht, and Columbia University’s John Dewey Professor of Philosophy Philip Kitcher.

 More?
 Several times a year we sponsor, stage or collaborate with other Reasonable New York freethought groups on very special events, from lobbying campaigns and demonstrations to solstice picnics and holiday parties.